 Please arrive 15 minutes before your session.
 Those starting at 11:00am will be asked to arrive at 10:45am and those starting at 14:00pm will be asked to arrive at 13:45pm.

-If you have booked a party with us then you will have 30 minutes use of one of our exclusive party areas.
-If your session is in the morning please make sure to leave the area in due course as we will be expecting our next group to be arriving shortly after.
-If your session is in the afternoon please be aware that gates shut at 16:30.
+If you have booked a party with us then you will have 30 minutes use of one of our party areas at the end of your session.
+If your session is in the morning please make sure to leave the area after your allotted time to facilitate the incoming group.
+If your session is in the afternoon please be aware that the gates shut at 16:30.

 What if I have a medical condition?